avulanitheesh/group19_lab_project/README.md

 Frequency Control    : Variable frequency, adjustable from the console interface Console Interface    : Control waveform type and frequency directly from the CCS console, removing the need for physical switches

-### Installation

-1. Git repository
-2. Open the project in CCS
-   - Import the project files into Code Composer Studio.
-3. Upload the code
-   - Connect your TIVA Launchpad to your computer, and upload the code using CCS.

-### Code Structure

-- main.c: Contains the main program logic, including UART and I2C initialization, waveform generation, and user input handling.
-- Waveforms.h: Contains the lookup tables (LUT) for each waveform type.
-- tm4c123gh6pm.h: Hardware register definitions for the TIVA microcontroller.

 ### How It Works
 1. UART Console Control:
    - Upon startup, the program initializes UART for console-based communication, allowing users to set the waveform type and frequency directly from CCS's console interface.